 Open to people ages 18 years and up

-- Ability to understand and voluntarily sign informed consent prior to undergoing any study-related assessments or procedures, as well as adhere to the study visit schedule and other protocol requirements
+- Ability to understand and voluntarily sign informed consent prior to undergoing any study-related assessments or procedures, as well as adhere to the study visit schedule and other protocol requirements.

-- Histologic or cytologic confirmation of invasive breast cancer that is HER2-negative by standard clinical criteria
+- Histologic or cytologic confirmation of invasive breast cancer that is HER2-negative by standard clinical criteria.

-- Patients who will participate in the endocrine therapy cohort must have invasive breast cancer that is estrogen receptor (ER)+ (>=1% ER staining by immunohistochemistry [IHC])
+- Patients who will participate in the endocrine therapy cohort must have invasive breast cancer that is ER+ (>=1% ER staining by IHC).

-- Eastern Cooperative Oncology Group (ECOG) performance status of 0-1
+- Eastern Cooperative Oncology Group (ECOG) Performance Status of 0-1.

-Absolute neutrophil count (ANC) ≥ 1.5x109/L for paclitaxel cohort, and ≥ 1.0x109/L for endocrine therapy cohort
+- Absolute neutrophil count (ANC) >= 1.5x109/L for chemotherapy cohort, and >= 1.0x109/L for endocrine therapy cohort

-- Hemoglobin (Hgb) ≥ 9 g/dL
+- Hemoglobin (Hgb) >= 9g/dL

-Platelets (plt) ≥ 100 x 109/L for paclitaxel cohort, and ≥ 75, 000 for endocrine therapy cohort
+- Platelets (plt) >= 100 x 109/L for chemotherapy cohort, and >=75, 000 for endocrine therapy cohort

-- Serum creatinine ≤ 1.5 x ULN, or 24-hour (hr) clearance ?
-60 ml/min
+- Serum creatinine <= 1.5 x ULN, or 24-hr clearance >= 60ml/min

-- International normalization ratio (INR) or prothrombin time (PT) ≥ 1.5 x
+- International normalization ratio (INR) or prothrombin time (PT) or partial thromboplastin time (PTT)/ activated partial thromboplastin time (aPTT) <= 1.5 x ULN

-- Females of child-bearing potential (FCBP) should have a negative urine or serum pregnancy test within 72 hours prior to enrollment; if urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required; FCBP must also be willing to adhere to acceptable forms of birth control (a physician-approved contraceptive method: tubal ligation; intra-uterine device; barrier contraceptive with spermicide; or vasectomized partner) during the study treatment and through 3 months after the last dose of talimogene laherparepvec.
+- Females of child-bearing potential (FCBP) should have a negative urine or serum pregnancy test within 72 hours prior to enrollment.
+If urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.
+FCBP must also be willing to adhere to acceptable forms of birth control (a physician-approved contraceptive method: tubal ligation; intra-uterine device; barrier contraceptive with spermicide; or vasectomized partner) during the study treatment and through 3 months after the last dose of talimogene laherparepvec.